Walvis Bay International Airport

-Walvis Bay International Airport is an airport serving Walvis Bay, a town in the Erongo Region of Namibia.
-The airport is about 15 km east of the town.
+Walvis Bay International Airport is an airport serving Walvis Bay, a city in the Erongo Region of Namibia.
+The airport is about 15 km east of the city centre.

 Walvis Bay International Airport handled more than 98,178 passengers, and logged over 20 000 aircraft movements in 2015.

 History

 The airport was established as AFB Rooikop, a South African Air Force station (and later as a base) that closed in 1994.
 It was home to several SAAF squadrons: